eduardofischermath/homemade_financial_instruments/ISSUES.md

 Due to the fact that the words "key" and "value" are used in the context of a Python dictionary, replace the word "value" for "data" in the context of the content of a node (in a tree).

+## ISSUE #0013 OPEN

+Consider renaming the project to Homemade Financial Instruments.
+(Or something else, or not rename at all.)